 We are clear about the values that we wish to emphasise in our school.
 These have been adopted as a result of a consultation, which involved a wide range of stakeholders, including pupils.
 The whole process produced lists of values that are not dependent on race, culture, class, or religion.
 From the extensive lists produced, five core values were chosen these are: happiness, respect, courage, friendship, and responsibility.
-Our Mission statement: talks of providing an environment in which every child is cared for spiritually, morally, socially, culturally, intellectually, and physically, allowing everyone to be the best that they can be!
+Our Mission statement: talks of providing an environment in which every child is cared for spiritually, morally,

+Socially, culturally, intellectually, and physically, allowing everyone to be the best that they can be!
 We are committed to giving all our children every opportunity to achieve the highest of standards.
 We do this by taking account of pupils' varied experiences and needs.
-We offer a broad and balanced curriculum and have high
+We offer a broad and balanced curriculum and have high expectations of all our children.

-TO BE READ IN CONJUNCTION WITH TELFORD & WREKIN COUNCIL'S MEDICATION IN SCHOOLS GUIDANCE
+LAWLEY PRIMARY SCHOOL ADMINISTERING MEDICATION POLICY TO BE READ IN CONJUNCTION WITH TELFORD & WREKIN COUNCIL'S MEDICATION IN SCHOOLS GUIDANCE